-Online registration for this year's contest will open soon.
+Online registration for this year's contest has finished.

 Registration declares your intent to compete: it does not confirm a place in the contest.
 Your place in the contest will be confirmed once we've received and had a look at your registration application.
 There are limited places in this year's contest, and we may not be able to offer a place to all applicants.